 The performance included classical works in addition to original music created with family members of victims of gun violence through Purpose Over Pain, a not-for-profit that works for stricter gun control laws and provides support for parents.
 To date, Purpose Over Pain has helped families create over two dozen songs to honor loved ones they have lost, five of which were performed live during Sunday’s concert.

 One song, “Hurricane,” had lyrics by Delphine Cherry, who lost two of her children to gun violence in two incidents separated by twenty years.
-In 1992, her daughter Tyesa Abney, who was 16-years-old at the time, was shot by a 14-year-old when she was leaving a movie theater in downtown Chicago.
-In 2012, her son Tyler was shot in the driveway of his family home in Hazel Crest, IL, and died shortly after.
+In 1992, her daughter Tyesa Abney, who was 16 years old at the time, was shot by a 14-year-old when she was leaving a movie theater in downtown Chicago.
+In 2012, her son Tyler was shot in the driveway of his family home in Hazel Crest, Illinois, and died shortly after.

 Delphine is still seeking justice for her son’s murder, and titled the song after his nickname.
 The chorus wails: “Thought I’d lost my soul, / Raging and angry, found myself turning away / Felt like a hurricane got me.”
 (You can hear a performance of “Hurricane” online at notesforpeace.org, along with other songs created through Purpose Over Pain.)